apache/trafficcontrol/docs/source/api/v5/servers.rst

 Request Structure
 -----------------
-:cachegroupId: An integer that is the :ref:`ID of the Cache Group <cache-group-id>` to which the server shall belong
+:cacheGroupID: An integer that is the :ref:`ID of the Cache Group <cache-group-id>` to which the server shall belong
 :cdnId:        The integral, unique identifier of the CDN to which the server shall belong
 :domainName:   The domain part of the server's :abbr:`FQDN (Fully Qualified Domain Name)`
 :hostName:     The (short) hostname of the server